Quick Guide to Research

 OFFICE OF RESEARCH INITIATIVES (RI)

-The Office of Research Initiatives works across disciplines, schools and campuses to foster interdisciplinary research collaboration and supports efforts to secure funding for such collaborations.
-It identifies opportunities and strategies for enhancing Columbia’s research presence and its status as a prominent research institution.
+The Office of Research Initiatives works across disciplines, schools and campuses to foster interdisciplinary research collaboration, and supports efforts to secure funding for such collaborations.
+RI identifies opportunities and strategies for enhancing Columbia’s research presence and its status as a prominent research institution.
 It also administers Columbia’s internal review and nomination processes for those funding opportunities that limit the number of proposals that any one institution is permitted to submit, and works to improve Columbia’s success rate in securing such awards.
+It also administers the Research Initiatives for Science & Engineering or RISE seed fund.

 Phone: (212) 854-7836